National voting rights clashes color debate over Minnesota election law proposals

-The national political clash over voting laws and election integrity is still looming over the divided Minnesota Legislature, as vastly different sets of election policy priorities advanced on Wednesday.
+The national political clash over voting laws and election integrity is still looming over the divided Minnesota Legislature, as two vastly different bills advanced on Wednesday.

-Democratic proposals to restore felon voting rights and automatically register voters are moving in the DFL-led House, while Republicans in the Senate cited ongoing fraud concerns in their push for a sweeping elections bill that included new restrictions on same-day voter registration in Minnesota.
+Democratic proposals to restore felon voting rights and automatically register voters are moving in the DFL-led House, while Republicans in the Senate cited ongoing concerns about fraud in their push for a sweeping elections bill that included new restrictions on same-day voter registration in Minnesota.

-Secretary of State Steve Simon, a Democrat, is sounding the alarm that the GOP proposal would "essentially dismantle" same-day voter registration, which he credited with helping Minnesota maintain the nation's top voter turnout.
+Secretary of State Steve Simon, a Democrat, said the GOP proposal would "essentially dismantle" same-day voter registration, which he credited with helping Minnesota maintain the nation's top voter turnout.

 "It is part of a trend that we're seeing across the country," said Simon.
 "This is in the family of bills that include the restrictions in Georgia, the restrictions in Texas and the restrictions in other states emanating seemingly from disinformation about the 2020 election.
 It is disturbing that this bill would seek to put Minnesota in that category."